 - Any changes in drop off and pick up info must be cleared by the admin office 24 hours prior to the change in question.
 This will avoid any confusion that could lead to an unsafe situation with regards to drop off and pick up person, location, sharing a drive with another family, and or any other change that will require our advanced attention.
 Thank you!

 - Parents must not ask Kids Inc staff to break any rules or policies with regards to pick up or drop off of a child.
 Failure to understand the importance of all of our safety policies may result in the cancellation of your registration from our program.
-Thank you in advance for understanding.
+Thank you.

 The Code of Conduct